tarwn/lessthandot-hugo/blogs/content/posts/2010-04-15-do-you-use-column-param-or-param-is-null.md

 The execution plan show that the dynamic SQL is using a seek where the other query is using a scan

-As you can see, there is a place for dynamic SQL and if you use it correctly you will also get plan reuse, take a look at the post [Changing exec to sp_executesql doesn&#8217;t provide any benefit if you are not using parameters correctly][1] to find out how to use dynamic SQL correctly
+As you can see, there is a place for dynamic SQL and if you use it correctly you will also get plan reuse, take a look at the post [Changing exec to sp_executesql doesn't provide any benefit if you are not using parameters correctly][1] to find out how to use dynamic SQL correctly

 **[EDIT]**